Sprint National Anaesthesia Projects (SNAPs)

 SNAP3: Frailty and Delirium

-In common with SNAP-1 and SNAP-2 it will consist of a short period of data collection from potentially every eligible patient having surgery in a defined period of time.
-We estimate that approximately 12,000 individuals will take part, making it one of the largest studies of its kind in the world.
+In common with SNAP1 and SNAP2 it consisted of a short period of data collection from potentially every eligible patient having surgery in a defined period of time.
+We estimated that approximately 12,000 individuals would take part, making it one of the largest studies of its kind in the world.

 We hope the results of the study will help improve decision making by patients and clinicians, as well as providing evidence for optimal design of perioperative services.